+Practice.
+Practice.
+Practice.
 The first step to learning anything is practice.
-Tom Brady would never be the player he is today without practice.
-If you are new to using Zoom, the easiest way to get used to it is practice.
-Before you do anything else to prep for an interview, make sure you know all the platform’s capabilities.
-Test out the platform with friends and family to fix any problems that arise before the interview.
+Tom Brady would never be the player he is today without practicing.
+If you are new to using Zoom, the easiest way to prepare for your interview is by practicing using it.
+Before you do anything else to prepare for an interview, make sure you know all the platform’s capabilities.
+Test out the platform with friends and family, and fix any problems that arise before your upcoming interview.

-Take a step further.
+Take it a step further.
 Get a sibling, parent, grandparent, or friend to do a mock interview with you.
 Have them invite you to a Zoom meeting and have them ask you questions like a typical interview.
-Make sure you fix all the technical difficulties like mic volume and camera situation during this mock interview, so it doesn’t happen during the actual Zoom interview—no need for a big mistake to occur on a Zoom call.
+Make sure you fix all the technical difficulties like mic volume and camera angles during this mock interview so it doesn’t happen during the actual Zoom interview—this way you can avoid a big mistake occurring on a Zoom call.

 Update Your Resume

-Updating your resume should be done before you apply for jobs!
-However, sometimes things come up, and you haven’t had time to add a recent job or accomplishment onto it.
-Before your Zoom interview, make sure you take 30 minutes to update everything on your resume, including dates, new jobs, etc.
+Updating your resume should be done before you apply for jobs.
+However, sometimes things come up, and you haven’t had time to add a recent job or accomplishment to it.
+Before your Zoom interview, make sure you take 30 minutes to update everything on your resume, including dates, new jobs, accomplishments, certificates, etc.

-Not sure if your resume needs updating?
-Well, it is better to be safe than sorry.
-Sometimes resumes aren’t updated for months.
-The best thing to do is take a minute and decide what you want to add to it before starting your interview.
-If you are interviewing for a sales role at a local fish market, maybe adding that summer job you worked at a local seafood restaurant to your resume would be a good idea.
+Even if you just updated your resume last week, make sure to review it and customize it to the role you are applying to.
+If you are interviewing for a sales role at a local fish market, maybe adding that summer job where you worked at a local seafood restaurant to your resume would be a good idea.

-You should do these updates before applying, but adding these before your interview is the best option if you forgot or sent the wrong resume.
-Once you add them, make sure to bring them up during the interview!
-Then after the interview is over, email them a newly updated resume that you worked on prior.
-Also, check for spelling errors!
+You should make resume updates before applying, but adding these before your interview is the best option if you forgot or sent the wrong resume.

-P.S… Recruiters are 2.9x more likely to pick a candidate with a two-page resume for managerial roles and and 1.4x more likely for entry-level positions.
+Tip: Recruiters are 2.9x more likely to pick a candidate with a two-page resume for managerial roles and 1.4x more likely for entry-level positions.

 The thing that will make you the most memorable interviewee is researching the company beforehand.
 On all the interviews, the hiring manager will most likely ask, “have you heard of us before?”
-They aren’t asking this to boast or change their interview questions, but they want to know if you took the time to research their company.
+They aren’t asking this to boast or see how popular their company is, but they want to know if you took the time to research their company.

 Prepare Questions to Ask on the Zoom Interview

 An interview is not just for you to answer questions, but also for the interviewer to answer questions you may have about the job or company.
-Taking time to write down some questions you have about the company or the position beforehand is a great way to prepare for a Zoom interview.
-We are all human.
-There is no way the interviewer answers all your questions.
-At the same time, there is no way you remember the questions you had before the interview, during the interview.
-Make sure to write them down!
+Taking time to write down questions you have about the company or the position beforehand is a great way to prepare for a Zoom interview.

 Not only is asking questions a good way to get to know more about the company and the position, but it also shows that you have a genuine interest in the company and getting hired.
 The only extra tip we have is not to ask a question that was answered already.
 If you ask a question that the interviewer already answered in their presentation to you, it shows that you were not paying attention.

 P.S… Make sure to smile on your interview.
-40% of interviewers thought that a lack of a smile was a good enough reason not to consider a candidate.
+40% of interviewers thought that a lack of a smile was a good enough reason not to consider a candidate for a job opening.

 Charge Your Laptop

-One of the simplest things you can do before your Zoom interview to prepare is to charge your laptop.
-Time and time again have we seen people either show up late to a virtual interview because their computer died beforehand or have our interview cut short because of the interviewee’s laptop dying on them.
+One of the easiest yet most crucial things you can do to prepare for your Zoom interview is to charge your laptop.
+Time and time again, we have seen people either show up late to a virtual interview because their computer died beforehand or have our interview cut short because of the interviewee’s laptop dying on them.
 Don’t let this be you.
-Also, we have been in the middle of an interview, and the screen goes black because the person we are interviewing has an uncharged laptop.
-Make sure to plug-in your computer an hour beforehand and keep it plugged in during the duration of the interview.
+Make sure to plug in your computer an hour beforehand and keep it plugged in during the duration of the interview.